 Noxious weeds are invasive plants referred to in the Provincial Weed Control Act.
 Noxious weeds are also referred to in local government bylaws.
-Legislation requires that all occupiers of lands manage infestations of invasive plants, as they negatively affect our economic, environmental and social values.
-The provincial invasive plant list can be found in Appendix 6.
+Legislation requires that all occupiers of lands manage infestations of noxious weeds, as they negatively affect our economic, environmental and social values.
+The provincial noxious weeds list can be found in Appendix 6.

 All invasive plants that are currently a concern for the PRRD are listed in the four categories outlined in the Plant Species Invasiveness within the PRRD section starting on page 18.
 The lists also contain native plants that may plague the agriculture sector.
+These plants are prioritized to assist land managers working within the PRRD to focus on invasive plants of concern within the region.
 To ensure proper identification and management strategies are used by those who discover them, detailed information about each plant can be found in the PRRD Invasive Plant List and Descriptions document located on the PRRD website.